 Collectors' Cabin

-Hadrosaurid Dinosaur Egg with Perfectly Preserved Eggshell Details (Dendroolithus oogenus).
-Xixia Basin, China.
+Hadrosaurid Dinosaur Egg with Perfectly Preserved Eggshell Details (Dendroolithus oogenus),China.

-Hadrosaurid Dinosaur Egg with Perfectly Preserved Eggshell Details (Dendroolithus oogenus).
-Xixia Basin, China.
+Hadrosaurid Dinosaur Egg with Perfectly Preserved Eggshell Details (Dendroolithus oogenus),China.

 Couldn't load pickup availability

-This exceptionally well preserved dinosaur egg from the Late Cretaceous represents the oogenus Dendroolithus, commonly associated with hadrosauroid (duck-billed) dinosaurs.
+This exceptionally well preserved dinosaur egg from the Late Cretaceous represents the oogenus Dendroolithus, commonly associated with hadrosaurid (duck-billed) dinosaurs.
 Unearthed from the renowned Xixia Basin, Henan Province, China, this specimen showcases museum-quality preservation with extensive eggshell detail still intact.

 The egg displays beautifully preserved eggshell fragments with natural grey and black pigmentation, set within the classic brick-red sandstone matrix characteristic of Xixia Basin deposits.
 Once housing a tiny Cretaceous dinosaur, this piece offers a genuine glimpse into the earliest stage of a dinosaur’s life.

 Perfect for collectors, museums, display or study- this egg captures the prehistoric story of a Cretaceous herbivore, offering both scientific interest and striking visual appeal.
-Its intact shell details and exeptional preservation make it an ideal centerpiece for any fossil collection.
+Its intact shell details and exceptional preservation make it an ideal centerpiece for any fossil collection.

 Dimensions: 11.5cm L x 10.4cm W